-Inkjet is the most popular kind of printing technology and is probably the one you're most familiar with.
+Inkjet is the most popular printing technology and probably the one you're most familiar with.
 It works by putting tiny drops of ink onto the page at a rate indicated by the DPI.

-Thermal printing, like Zink, uses specialised paper rather than ink cartridges to deliver its results.
+Thermal printing, like zink, uses specialized paper rather than ink cartridges to deliver its results.
 A thermal printer will heat the paper according to the desired image, causing the picture to show up.

 What DPI should I look for in a small printer?

-The DPI refers to 'drops per inch' and indicates the quality of an image produced by an Inkjet printer.
-In short, the higher the DPI, the better your printout will look, especially if you want colour photos, but a lower DPI means you'll spend less on replacement ink cartridges (which can get pricey).
+The DPI refers to "dots per inch" and indicates the quality of an image produced by an inkjet printer.
+In short, the higher the DPI, the better your printout will look, especially if you want colour photos.
+Conversely, a lower DPI means you'll spend less on replacement ink cartridges (which can get pricey).
 The DPI you require will depend on what you plan to use your printer for.

 What is the best small printer?

-The best small printer (in our opinion) is the Canon Pixma TR150, which offers wireless printing and a truly compact design that can be easily transported from home to office while not compromising on print quality.
-If you're looking for something with a scanner, then we would opt for the HP Envy 6020e or HP Tango X.
+The best small printer is the Canon Pixma TR150, which offers wireless printing and a compact design that can be easily transported from home to the office without compromising print quality.

 For photos, the Canon Selphy CP1300 is an excellent choice for postcard-sized prints, while the Canon Selphy Square QX10 gets our vote for smaller pictures.